-Whether I’m doing Microsoft Excel training in person or remotely using Microsoft Teams or Zoom, there are times when it’s useful to be able to zoom in and give participants a better look at whatever I’m doing.
+Whether I’m doing Excel training in person or remotely using Microsoft Teams or Zoom, there are times when it’s useful to be able to zoom in and give participants a better look at my Excel worksheet.

-The ribbon has a collection of commands that let you zoom in or out while working in Excel.
+The ribbon has a collection of commands that let you adjust the zoom level while working in Excel.
 Simply navigate to the View tab and locate the Zoom group.

-Here is what each of the commands does:
+Here is what each of the commands in the Zoom group does:

-- Click the Zoom button in the View > Zoom group to display the Zoom dialog box.
+- Click Zoom on the View tab in the Zoom group to display the Zoom dialog box.

-- Click the Zoom to Selection button to zoom in (or out) so that only selected cells are displayed.
+- Click Zoom to Selection button on the View tab in the Zoom group to zoom in (or out) so that only selected cells are displayed.

-Use Keyboard Shortcuts with the Zoom Dialog Box
+Use a Keyboard Shortcut with the Zoom Dialog Box

-You can also use keyboard shortcuts to display the Zoom dialog box.
+You can also use a keyboard shortcut to display adjust Zoom settings.

 Press these keys in sequence: